Evaluations (or Annual Performance Reviews)

 Your mentor and department are responsible for, at a minimum, completing the required annual evaluation rating sheet and submitting it to the PDO.
 It is always encouraged that more frequent feedback is provided either formally or informally.
 The fellow should feel confident in asking for an assessment at any time.

-2. Here’s the "public record" form required to be completed and filed with the PDO:
+2. Here’s a sample of the "public record" form required to be completed and filed with the PDO (this is an outdated form -- only on-line forms are used since 2014):

 Items to use along with your mentor: